 Broadly speaking, there are four ways transit agencies use their simulation training technology:

-Requalification — Requalifying experienced operators who are returning after a prolonged absence.
-This group includes both those with experience in mass transit, and commercial motor vehicle (CMV) operators making the shift to mass transit.
-They know large vehicle operations broadly, but may be a little rusty or lack some of the situational awareness/customer service skills mass transit demands.
+Requalification – Requalifying experienced operators who are returning after a prolonged absence.
+They broadly know what they’re doing, but may be a little rusty in certain skills, or wish to confirm that their situational awareness/customer service skills are sharp.

 Although a good sim can be used for all of these, it’s important to introduce your simulator to your program by choosing just one.
 Identify the group you’ll work with, and set a concrete, measurable goal with a timeline.
 For example, “Reduce mirror strikes by X percent over the next calendar year” or “Increase training throughput to Y operators per Z weeks before the end of 2023.”